 Stress, an unbalanced diet or not enough exercise: there are many causes of heart disease.
 However, it is never too late to change your own lifestyle.
 We will show you how.

 There are of course some things over which you don’t have any influence yourself, including your age, gender and family medical history, but other than that, it is up to you to keep your heart in good shape and in doing so prevent cardiovascular complaints.
 You just have to start somewhere:

-even if you exercise just a little bit more as part of your daily routine, this will already have a positive effect on the health of your heart because exercise helps to keep your blood pressure and cholesterol within a healthy range.
-It thus lowers the risk of cardiovascular disease.
+Even if you exercise just a little bit more as part of your daily routine, this will already have a positive effect on the health of your heart, because exercise helps to keep your blood pressure within a healthy range.
+Physical activity reduces the risk of cardiovascular disease.
 The first thing Wendy Stranges from the Swiss Heart Foundation advises people to do is to get more exercise, for example by getting off two or three bus stops before your destination and walking the rest of the way.
 “It doesn’t have to be a marathon,” says Stranges.
-“You can start by making small changes to your daily routine; these will already have a significant impact.”
+“Even small changes to your daily routine have a big impact”.

 Put our tips to the test – but don’t get annoyed if you don’t enjoy them all.
 Anger only causes stress which in turn can strain the heart.